14 Apr When should I start to take Social Security benefits?

 Social Security is one of the most important retirement benefits out there, especially in a time that many of us do not have pension plans.

-In times like these, it’s easy to see why having a guaranteed income stream — something that has no market volatility — is a great thing in retirement, siad Jerry Lynch, a certified financial planner with JFL Total Wealth Management in Boonton.
+In times like these, it’s easy to see why having a guaranteed income stream — something that has no market volatility — is a great thing in retirement, said Jerry Lynch, a certified financial planner with JFL Total Wealth Management in Boonton.

 For this illustration, we’re going to assume your full retirement age is 66.